 Before we dive into the content, I would like to share a bit of my own journey and how I’ve come to embrace the story of Abraham.
 As I write this in 2020, I’ve been a believer over four decades and have been actively involved in Bible Study and church life during this time.
 But it wasn’t until the last ten years that God began to open my eyes to the deeper significance of Abraham’s life.

 It was in 1979 that I responded to the Lord’s call and since that time, I have read through the scriptures countless times and enjoyed fellowship with believers from many different persuasions.
 Much of my early experience was rooted in the spiritual disciplines, self-effort and the ministry of the Holy Spirit.
 Although I still maintain most of those disciplines, my motivation has changed.
-I now understand that God does not respond to me based upon how well I perform in adherence to those disciplines and I thank God for that.
+I have come to a deeper understanding that it’s not about me or us; rather there is a much bigger storyline being worked out and it’s incredibly exciting to see how I fit in to his big picture.

 In recent years a job loss led me to a different part of the country.
 For nearly five years we had trouble finding a fellowship of believers.
 During this time, it was a dry spiritual climate in our home.
 In addition, there were family issues and job struggles.
 There were periods where we honestly did not know if we were going to make it.
 All I could do was hang on to the Lord.
 For some reason which I still do not fully understand, I developed an interest in the patriarchs; first Noah and then Abraham.
 Abraham led me to a deeper study of Galatians, appreciating its’ nuances and complexities.
 It became apparent that except for a few verses.
 I really did not understand this book.
 Normally, I would study for my own growth and edification, but in this case, the Lord seemed to say it was time to share.
 So, in the spirit of sharing, I have included discussion questions at the end of each chapter which you may wish to use in a small group setting.